Aisuko/cattle/README.md

 # cattle
-The anisble script that init the infrastructure for kubernetes.
+The Ansible script that init the infrastructure for Kubernetes.

 ### Contributor